SampleEnvironment/SECoP/protocol/issues/059 set_mode and mode instead of some commands.rst

 |finalizing       | 105|
 +-----------------+----+

-Alternatively, we could choose negative values instead of adding 100.
+Alternatively, we might choose negative values instead of adding 100.

-Still we would need the following status values:
+Still we would need the following ``status`` values:

 +-----------------------+---------+
 |status                 |use cases|